Matiosca/ApiProject/README.md

 # ApiProject
-Project to display best rated games by category.
-Made using RAWG APIs
+Project to display best rated games by category, made using RAWG APIs

 Hosted at: https://matiosca.github.io/ApiProject/